tp38/fde_rust/README.md

 ## Installation

 Just use cargo to build and run fde.
 You need to indicate an option.
 On the first run, perhaps you can use -h (--help) :

-    > $ cargo run - help
+> $ cargo run - --help

 ```
 th@6po:~/Code/Rust/fde$ cargo run - -h